nitinkc/nitinkc.github.io/_posts/Java/threads/2024-07-19-java21-virtualthreads.md

     Client ->> API1: Call API1 (Async)
     API1 -->> Client: Acknowledge receipt
-    Client -->> API2: Call API2 (Async)
+    Client ->> API2: Call API2 (Async)
     API2 -->> Client: Acknowledge receipt

-    Note over API1, API2: Responses can be received asynchronously API2 ->> Client: Response from API2
+    Note over Client, API2: Responses can be received in any order API2 ->> Client: Response from API2
     API1 ->> Client: Response from API1
 ```

+![blockingVsNonBlocking.png](..%2F..%2Fassets%2Fimages%2FblockingVsNonBlocking.png)

 In Java 1MB of Stack is allocated for each thread.
-That's mandated by the OS because , the Java thread is backed by the OS thread, which requires memory up front.
+That's mandated by the OS because,
+the Java thread is backed by the OS thread, which requires memory up front.

 Note: the Java threads are basically a thin layer on top of the OS Threads, so creating a Java thread creates an underlying OS thread under the hood.

-# Non blocking IO
-Typically, a thread waits when an IO operation takes place within a thread, which is a performance blocker

-Blocking IO
-- blocking I/O, also known as synchronous I/O

-Non Blocking IO

-- socket reads/writes - used by DB calls, REST Calls, anything to do with the networks
-- file reads/writes
-- concurrent locks

-![blockingVsNonBlocking.png](..%2F..%2Fassets%2Fimages%2FblockingVsNonBlocking.png)
+{: .notice--info}
 Reactive Programming : to overcome scalability problems with IO

 # Project Loom
 Most fundamental change in Java

-The Virtual thread starts as a Daemon thread where as the platform thread starts as a non-daemon thread
+- The Virtual thread starts as a Daemon thread whereas the platform thread starts as a non-daemon thread

-The JVM Shutsdown when there are no non-daemon threads running.
+- The JVM Shutsdown when there are no non-daemon threads running.

-error with platform thread with large number of threads
+- error with platform thread with large number of threads
 ```
 [3.536s][warning][os,thread] Failed to start thread "Unknown thread" - pthread_create failed (EAGAIN) for attributes: stacksize: 1024k, guardsize: 4k, detached.
 [3.536s][warning][os,thread] Failed to start the native thread for java.lang.Thread "Thread-8158"